 Students are assigned an academic advisor upon admission to the program.
 Guidance is provided for course scheduling and registration, as well as completion of the finalized plan of study.

-Tuition cost for the 24 credits is approximately $1022 (including fees) per credit for 700 level courses as of summer 2018.
+Tuition cost for the 24 credits of 700 level courses is approximately $1022 (including fees) per credit as of summer 2018.
+Tuition cost for the 56 credits of 600 level courses is approximately $505 per credit.
 A full-time course schedule enables students to maintain eligibility for financial aid.Doctor of Nursing Practice (DNP) Program

 Minnesota State University, Mankato

 School of Nursing and College of Graduate Studies and Research